rust-lang/book/second-edition/src/ch15-01-box.md

 ## `Box<T>` Points to Data on the Heap and Has a Known Size

 The most straightforward smart pointer is a *box*, whose type is written `Box<T>`.
-Boxes allow you to store a value on the heap rather than the stack.
-The box data consisting of the pointer to the heap will be stored on the stack.
+Boxes allow you to store data on the heap rather than the stack.
+What remains on the stack is the pointer to the heap data.
 Refer back to Chapter 4 if you'd like to review the difference between the stack and the heap.

 <!-- do we mean, allows you to place a value on the heap rather than the
 default behavior of placing it on the stack?
 Can you quickly recap on what the advantage to this can be, help them know when they'd use this? -->
 <!-- Correct!
 Recap below: /Carol -->

-Boxes don't have a lot of performance overhead, but they don't have a lot of extra abilities either.
+Boxes don't have performance overhead other than their data being on the heap instead of on the stack, but they don't have a lot of extra abilities either.
 They're most often used in these situations:

 - When you have a type whose size can't be known at compile time, and you want to use a value of that type in a context that needs to know an exact size